eieimon8/hello-world/README.md

 # hello-world
 just another repository
 ## Assignment 2
-### Book Shop App
+### Note App
-This app is a **e-shop** for books.
-The user can use this app for the following functions.
-1. create account
+This app is a note taking app.The NoteApp app stores a list of notes in a Room database and displays the list in a RecyclerView.
+The app can
+1. save a new note
-2. find the books and
+2. update the existing note
-3. buy the books
+3. delete the single selected note
+4. delete all the note in the app

 ## Codelabs Assignments
 * <a href="/assignments/assignmets.md"> codelabs Pratices( Week 2 to Week 11)</a>